JeremyTallant/sales_dashboard/README.md

 This structured approach will organize the necessary data, setting the stage for the creation of a visually informative map for our dashboard.

 ![image](images/MapTable.png)

+Now, highlight all the countries with total sales exceeding $20,000.
+Subsequently, navigate to the `Insert` tab, click on `Maps`, and select the map option.
+Remove the chart title and legend, and format the map to display a gray background.